iyzico/recruitment/README.md

 iyzico evaluates candidates in two main areas: Technical and Cultural.

 **Technical interviews** check for candidates’ knowledge and experience about technologies and their approaches for solving problems.
-And it is a good time to talk about Coding Challange Solution.
+And it is a good time to talk about Coding Challenge Solution.

 **Cultural interviews** check for candidates’ soft skills,  values, communication skills and how the candidate fits for every single point of iyzicoder’s zen. iyzico searches for perfect cultural fits.